stella-yc/spiderdayblog-2020/pages/scicomm.md

 While in Philly, I also worked as an assistant producer and guest host for an episode of the Science History Institute's podcast, *Distillations*!
 We explored the saga of science, corruption, and history behind [how Philly gets and uses its water](https://www.sciencehistory.org/distillations/podcast/how-philadelphias-water-pollution-problems-shaped-the-city).

-Throughout my PhD, I also covered breaking science livetweeting research conferences on social media.
-Take a digital trip through some of the exciting research presented at [SICB 2020](http://bit.do/SAE-SICB2020-Tweets), [Arachnology 2019](http://bit.do/SAE-Arachno19-Tweet), and [Animal Behavior 2018](http://bit.do/SAE-ABS2018-Tweets)!
+Throughout my PhD, I also covered breaking research by livetweeting the scientific conferences I attended.
+Take a digital trip through some of the exciting science presented at [SICB 2020](http://bit.do/SAE-SICB2020-Tweets), [Arachnology 2019](http://bit.do/SAE-Arachno19-Tweet), and [Animal Behavior 2018](http://bit.do/SAE-ABS2018-Tweets)!

 ## Teaching